The Children of Lir: A Fascinating Irish Legend

 After a short while, Saint Cauragh started paying attention to the sound of water.
 It was dripping out of a rock that was right above his head.
 The sudden appearance of water strengthened Saint Cauragh’s belief in God.

-The well that receives the water from the lake had been a place of attraction during the middle ages.
+The well that receives the water from the lake was an attraction during the Middle Ages.
 People used to undertake a pilgrimage uphill with their feet quite bare.
 The first pilgrimage usually took place on the first Sunday of harvest.
 Successively, this was how Cauragh Sunday emerged.

 The Swans of Lough Derravarragh